jafingerhut/core.btree-vector/doc/intro.md

 children, then work our way upwards along the left fringe towards the root.
 Thus F has at least one child.

-There are several cases to consider:

-In all split cases, all nodes originally have at most B children in T, and so have at most B children in T', too.
+There are several cases to consider.
+In all of them, all nodes originally have at most B children in T, and so have at most B children in T', too.
 F is on the left fringe of T', and so has no left neighbor.
 Because F is not a leaf, it is an internal node, and all nodes at its same depth are also internal nodes.

 Case (split1): F has no right neighbor.
 Thus F is the only node at its depth d in the tree.
 Either F is the root node, or F's parent is